dneprokos/dneprokos/README.md

 ### Hi, I'm Kostia 👋

 I'm Kostiantyn Teltov.
 And I'm originally from Ukraine.
-I'm a Senior Software Development Engineer in Test with more than 15 years of experience and the author of several articles on [Medium](https://medium.com/@dneprokos)
+I'm a Senior Software Development Engineer in Test/QA Lead with more than 15 years of experience and the author of several articles on [Medium](https://medium.com/@dneprokos)

 🌟Expert in building Automation Solutions using C#, TypeScript with Playwright<br>
 🌟Have some experience with Java and Python programming languages<br>